gramanicu/cooking-crisis-api/Readme.md

     "status": Number,
     "elo": Number,
     "isAdmin": Boolean,
+    "created_at": Date,
     "activated": Boolean,

+    // This is the token used to refresh JWT auth tokens
+    // (created at login)
+    "refresh_token": String,

     // These are not required, as they are
     // deleted after the account is created "activation_token": String,